-Disclaimer: this article contains unpaid advertisement.
+Disclaimer: This article contains affiliate links.

-What is sun-printing?
+What is sun printing?

-My experiments with sun-printing fabric with leaves
+My experiments with sun-printing on fabric with leaves

-Picking the botanicals aka leaves and flowers
+1. Pick leaves and flowers

 I have seen people using flowers instead of sun-printing their fabric with leaves and it looks gorgeous.
 Because the flower petals are so thin, the sun partially shines through and leaves a hint of dyed fabric.
 If you have some flowers left for this, give it a try!